General Hospital Actor Johnny Wactor's Cause of Death Revealed - ExBulletin

 General Hospital Actor Johnny Wactor's Cause of Death Revealed

-New details have been released about the death of General Hospital actor Johnny Wactor.

-The Los Angeles County Medical Examiner-Coroner determined that the actor died from a gunshot wound to the chest.
-His manner of death is listed as homicide.
+The Los Angeles County Medical Examiner has confirmed that actor Johnny Wactor died from a gunshot wound to the chest.
+His manner of death is classified as a homicide.

-Wactor was fatally shot early on the morning of May 25 when he came across three armed car thieves trying to steal his catalytic converter from his vehicle, his brother Grant Wactor told PEOPLE.
+Wactor was shot and killed early Saturday morning, May 25, in Los Angeles while confronting three armed robbers who were trying to steal a catalytic converter from his car.
+The suspects fled the scene and the LAPD asked for the public's help with tips.

-Grant said his brother who worked as a bartender and a co-worker were walking to their vehicles after their shift around 3:25 a.m. when the shooting occurred.
+In a May 28 press release, Los Angeles police said that, based on witness statements, Wactor had finished his work as a bartender at a local bar and was walking to his vehicle when “he was confronted to three individuals who had lifted Wactor's vehicle. with a jack and were stealing the catalytic converter.

 |